 The co-convenors welcome help with consultations and are happy to receive any suggestions for the Working Party to take forward.

 The Working Party is open to all UKELA members.
-If you would like to join, contact the group's convenors.
+If you would like to join, contact the WP's convenors.

 Recent Events and Activities